Ryzen: Ryzen 6000

-APUs

 Mobile

-At CES 2022 AMD announced the Ryzen 6000 mobile series.
-It is based on the Zen 3+ (code name Rembrandt) architecture, which is Zen 3 on 6nm.
+At CES 2022, AMD announced the Ryzen 6000 mobile series.
+It is based on the Zen 3+ architecture, which is Zen 3 on 6 nm with efficiency improvements, and is codenamed Rembrandt.
 Other noteworthy upgrades are RDNA2 based graphics, PCIe 4.0 and DDR5/LPDDR5 support.
-Ryzen PRO versions of the these processors were announced on April 19, 2022 and use a 6x50 naming scheme.
+Ryzen PRO versions of these processors were announced on April 19, 2022 and use a 6x50 naming scheme.